 More detailed land use data were used to calculate nutrient export in the Assiniboine River and Red River watersheds.
 Land use data were obtained from the Manitoba Remote Sensing Centre (1994) and consisted of 12 specific classes.
 The classes were merged into the four main land use categories presented in Table 16.
 The land use data were incorporated into a GIS program (ArcView 3.2) and the total area of land in each or the four categories was then calculated for both watersheds.
 The watersheds were based on drainage areas defined by Fedoruk (1970) that are available in digital format from www.geogratis.cgdi.gc.ca (Natural Resources Canada 1999).
 The total area of each land use type (ha) was multiplied by the maximum, minimum, and mean TN and TP export coefficients (kg/ha/yr) to provide an estimated range of TN and TP loads (t/yr) to each watershed.
-Total nitrogen and TP loads from each type of land use were summed to provide an estimate of the TN and TP load from watershed processes to both the Assiniboine and Red River watersheds (t/yr).
+Total nitrogen and TP loads from watershed processes to both the Assiniboine and Red River watersheds (t/yr).